Maritime and Remote Connectivity

 Recommended Peplink Hardware

 Peplink builds purpose-designed hardware for maritime and remote environments.
-These are not consumer routers in waterproof cases.
-They are industrial-grade devices with wide-input power ranges, operating temperature tolerances and ruggedised enclosures.
+Not consumer routers in waterproof cases.
+Industrial-grade devices with wide-input power ranges, operating temperature tolerances and ruggedised enclosures.

 VESSEL / REMOTE SITE